 Almost the entirety of your cell phone can be recycled (almost 80%).
 However, the process must be performed carefully so that no damaging chemicals are exposed to the environment.

-Both the plastic and metal present in your cell phone or smartphone can be melted and molded to make in other phones or electronic appliances.
+The plastic, metal, and glass used to make your cell phone or smartphone can be melted and molded to make in other phones or electronic appliances.

 If not damaged, phone parts such as LCD screens, batteries, plastic cases, and SIM cards can be reused during the manufacturing process of other phones.

 Yes!
 Currently, only about 20% of cell phone chargers are recycled.
-The plastic and metal present in non-functioning chargers can potentially be valuable.
+The metal present in non-functioning chargers can potentially be valuable.

 Save them up and bring them in!

-Many states have banned cellphones and smartphones from landfills due to the toxins that are released into the environment during disintegration.
-However, these items are nearly fully recyclable and sometimes reusable.
+Many states have banned cellphones and smartphones from landfills due to the harmful compounds that are released into the environment as these items break down.
+However, they are nearly fully recyclable and sometimes reusable.